Democrats beat Trump-backed GOP candidates in liberal states

 Half of voters said inflation factored significantly, with groceries, gasoline, housing, food and other costs that have shot up in the past year.
 Slightly fewer — 44% — said the future of democracy was their primary consideration.

-Few major voting problems were reported around the country, though there were hiccups typical of most Election Days.
+There were no widespread problems with ballots or voter intimidation reported around the country, though there were hiccups typical of most Election Days.
 Some tabulators were not working in a New Jersey county.
 In Philadelphia, where Democrats are counting on strong turnout, people complained about being turned away as they showed up in person to try to fix problems with their previously cast mail-in ballots.

 In Maricopa County, Arizona, which encompasses Phoenix and is the state's largest county, officials reported problems with vote-tabulation machines in about 20% of voting places.
 That fueled anger and skepticism about voting that has been growing among some Republicans since the state went narrowly for Biden in 2020.

-Polls were still open in several states with high-profile races for Senate or governor, including Pennsylvania, Nevada, Wisconsin, Arizona and Michigan.
-Voters in many of these states were also choosing secretaries of state, roles that typically generate little attention but have come under growing scrutiny as GOP contenders who refused to accept the results of the 2020 campaign were running to control the management of future elections.
+Voters also were deciding high-profile races for Senate or governor in places such as Pennsylvania, Nevada, Wisconsin, Arizona and Michigan.
+Contests also were on the ballot for secretaries of state, roles that typically generate little attention but have come under growing scrutiny as GOP contenders who refused to accept the results of the 2020 campaign were running to control the management of future elections.

 In the first national election since the Jan.
 6 insurrection, the country’s democratic future is in question.
 Some who participated in or were in the vicinity of the attack are poised to win elected office Tuesday, including several running for House seats.
 Concerns about political violence are also on the rise less than two weeks after a suspect under the spell of conspiracy theories targeted House Speaker Nancy Pelosi’s San Francisco home and brutally beat her 82-year-old husband.